Interstate 55 in Mississippi: History

-I-55 in Mississippi has went through many reconstruction projects including one that widened the highway from Siwell Road (Exit 85) in Byram to McDowell Road (Exit 92A).
+I-55 in Mississippi has gone through many reconstruction projects including one that widened the highway from Siwell Road (Exit 85) in Byram to McDowell Road (Exit 92A).
 The project began construction in 2014 and was completed in 2018.
 Another major project is the reconstruction of I-55 from Old Agency Road (Exit 105B-C) to MS 463 in Madison, adding more lanes, frontage roads and a new exit to Madison Ave and Colony Park Blvd (Exit 107).

 In Desoto County, there is a proposed project that will reconstruct I-55 between Southaven and Hernando, split into 3 phases.
-The first phase is to widen the interstate to ten lanes from Goodman Road(MS 302) and Church Road along with interchange improvements.
+The first phase is to widen the interstate to ten lanes from Goodman Road (MS 302) and Church Road along with interchange improvements.
 The second phase goes from Church Road to I-269, including a new interchange with Star Landing Road, widening the highway to ten lanes.
 The third and final phase goes from I-269 to Commerce St. in Hernando, improving the interchange between them.
 The highway would be six lanes in this section.
 As of October 2025, there is no official estimate of when the project will start.